tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 Once you have working SAMD11 MIDI over USB firmware, the usage is the same as the previous section about the ATmega16U2.
 I wouldn't recommend this approach.

+## Newer, not yet supported Arduino boards
+_Arduino UNO R4_
+***
+MIDI over USB is not yet supported on these boards, although the hardware may support it.
+Apart from MIDI over USB, the Control Surface library works as expected.
+Other features (like MIDI over Serial) are supported.

 ## Boards with a single-purpose USB-to-TTL chip
 _Arduino Nano, Arduino Duemilanove, Chinese Uno & Mega clones ..._
 ***